jesuschristsuperstar/orgy-js/README.md

     - all other file types handled as text

 - Creates deferreds or queues.

 - Queues can be held back from settling after their dependencies have resolved by a resolver method.

 - When then() returns a value that value is passed down the execution chain.

-- When then() returns an unsettled thenable, it pauses further execution on the dependency/queue callback chain until that thenable is settled.
-The return value of the child thenable is appended to the parent then's return value.
+- When then() returns an unsettled thenable, it pauses further execution on the callback chain until the returned thenable is settled.
+The return value of the returned thenable is then pushed into the parent's value array.

-- When running under nodejs, can be passed a DOM context to modify [required when adding CSS dependencies] using JSDOM, Cheerio, or some other DOM parser:
+- When running under nodejs, you can set a DOM context to modify [required when adding CSS dependencies] using JSDOM, Cheerio, or some other DOM parser.

+For example:

 ```
 Orgy.config({
     document : (function(){